MIS 1050 BASIC COMPUTER APPLICATIONS (3 credits)

 Prerequisite: Dependent on specific course content

-Capstone course for the MIS concentration and is designed to consolidate the business and information systems knowledge acquired during the completion of the program.
-The skills, tools, and best practices used to effectively manage a project from its inception to successful closure will be discussed.
+Capstone course for the MIS concentration designed to consolidate the business and information systems knowledge acquired during the completion of the program.
+Discusses the skills, tools and best practices used to effectively manage a project from its inception to successful closure.
 Student teams will manage an information systems project that improves business operations.
 Students will apply project management best practices as they work through the project life cycle.
 This course promotes the development of consultative communications skills and interpersonal skills with team members and other project stakeholders.

 Prerequisite: MIS 3400